 Developing closer links with the European Parliament

 NSAC will continue to provide members of the PECH Committee with copies of all NSAC approved advice.
-We will develop closer links with advisors and rapporteurs of relevant legislative files encouraging participation at relevant NSAC meetings and provide interim shareholders report during the year, informing PECH Committee members of NSAC activities and meetings.
-We will seek contact with the PECH secretariat to identify how the NSAC could best communicate with its members.
+NSAC also want to remind the co-legislators that it remains available for any technical advice on the relevant legislative files.
+The NSAC encourages the participation of PECH and ENVI committees members and advisors or others at relevant NSAC meetings.

 Relationships with Norway and other third countries

 The NSAC will continually collaborate with Representatives of the Norwegian fishing industry, inviting them to Demersal Working Group and the Skagerrak & Kattegat Working Group meetings to have the opportunity to exchange information and ideas with the NSAC members.
 They will be invited to participate in other meetings should they be able to provide other relevant expert opinions or useful experience.